santule/pLMEvo/README.md

-# Do protein language model learn phylogenetic relationships?
+# Do protein language models learn phylogeny ?

 ## Description
 Deep machine learning demonstrates a capacity to uncover evolutionary relationships directly from protein